 The much decorated glacial erratic at Mud Lake sheered off part of one side.
 Wonder how many years that was in the making.

-The last image is a shot of the “pink” moon just before moving down behind the neighbour’s house.
+The last image is a shot of the “pink” moon (one of two "super" large full moons in 2021) just before moving down behind the neighbour’s house.

 Ferns always catch my eye….